CHAPTER 3. TITLES AND CONVEYANCES

 § 309.
 Conveyance of real estate between spouses.

-(2) By either spouse, in any estate, tenancy or capacity other than tenancy by the entireties, without the joinder of the other spouse to the other spouse alone;
+(2) By either spouse, in any estate or tenancy other than tenancy by the entirety, without the joinder of the other spouse, to the other spouse alone;

-(3) By both spouses, in any estate, tenancy or capacity, to both spouses in any estate, tenancy or capacity; and
+(4) By both spouses, in any estate or tenancy, to both spouses in any estate or tenancy;

-(4) By both spouses, in any estate, tenancy or capacity, to either spouse alone.
+(5) By both spouses, in any estate or tenancy, to either spouse alone.

 § 310.
 Release of rights of curtesy or dower.